 Marketing for the business may run between $1,000 and $10,000 or more depending on whether you purchase space advertisements, run radio or T.V. spots, or do local advertising through fliers and business cards.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your aerial arts studio is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your aerial arts studio is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements